Earn your admission to join us in Switzerland

 |Versant (Pearson Online)||57||68||68|

-English can be waived for International Baccalaureate diploma applicants from an English-based school.
+2 - International Baccalaureate diploma applicants from an English-based school may also be eligible for waivers.
 For an IB curriculum from a non-English-language school, students can earn a waiver with

 HL English A – min. score 4